 In May 2020, British cops caught a suspect after an ill-timed fart revealed his hiding place.
 The bizarre incident occurred in Harworth in England’s East Midlands as Nottinghamshire Police attended an address in Brookside Walk in connection with a warrant.
-Officers ended up chasing one man into the woods in the dark, but another suspect was caught after police heard the sound of someone breaking wind from a nearby bush.
+Officers ended up chasing one man into the woods in the dark, but another suspect was caught after police heard the sound of someone farting from a nearby bush.

 One of the pursuing officers, PC Fenton, couldn’t resist cracking a joke at the suspect’s expense in a Facebook post by West Bassetlaw Police.
 “I was almost out of wind running but luckily the suspect still had some,” he said.
 “I heard him letting rip and followed the noises to a bush.”
 The post received hundreds of likes, shares and comments with scores of residents also having some fun with the story.
 “Police have a nose for these things,” one person cracked, while another added: “Better out than in”.